 Of course, you’ll find that the business takes shape in all places in the country, however it won’t ever be as in your face as it is in this district.
 While beach towns may have a few women on the prowl, it’s much more discreet and it won’t typically be a destination for sex tourism like the Gringo Gulch.
 San Jose prostitutes and Jaco Prostitutes are by far the busiest in the country.

-The Ultimate Hack to Meeting Women in Costa Rica in 2019
+The Ultimate Hack to Meeting Women in Costa Rica

 After being in Costa Rica for so long, and namely in the suburbs outside of San Jose, I’ve had the ability to not only test ways to meet women in Costa Rica, but also compare cliff notes with other men who are doing the same.
 One thing that’s worked extremely well, to meet both working women who like to be discreet, but more importantly, women who are just down to find a foreign man for some no strings attached fun, is joining Amigos.com.